 Students enrolled in the Registered Nursing (RN) or Practical Nursing (PN) programs must meet continuous semester academic progression requirements as outlined in the Course Progress or Competitive Selection sections of the catalog.
 Students who fail to earn a program-defined satisfactory grade in any course required for their selected program will not be allowed to continue in the program and must withdraw from the program.
-As of Fall 2022: a student who is unsuccessful in any nursing course, regardless of the reason for withdrawal, will only be allowed one (1) re-entry to the Associate Degree of Nursing or Practical Nursing programs.
+As of Fall 2022: a student who is unsuccessful in any nursing course, regardless of the reason for withdrawal, will only be allowed one (I) re-entry to the Associate Degree of Nursing or Practical Nursing programs.
 In order to be readmitted, a student must complete the Request for Readmission Form and submit it to the Associate Degree of Nursing or Practical Nursing Program Director.
-It is recommended that students take one (1) semester off before readmission to the program, but no longer than two (2) semesters.
-Any student not returning within two (2) semesters must reenter the competitive selection process for the Associate Degree of Nursing or Practical Nursing Program Director.
-It is recommended that students take one (1) semester off before readmission to the program, but no longer than two (2) semesters.
-Any student not returning within two (2) semesters must reenter the competitive selection process for the Associate Degree of Nursing or Practical Nursing or Practic
+It is recommended that students take one (I) semester off before readmission to the program, but no longer than two (2) semesters.
+Any student not returning within two (2) semesters must reenter the competitive selection process for the Associate Degree of Nursing or Practical Nursing program and is not guaranteed a seat.
+Reentry is not automatic and is also dependent on the availability of space in the requested course.

 Students should refer to specific procedures and requirements for all Health Science and Nursing programs before entering and throughout completion progression (See Course Progression (p.
-64))
+63))